 In determining whether more than 50% of the market value of shares in a company is directly or indirectly attributable to immovable property, any liabilities in the company must be disregarded.
 In other words, the determination is made on the basis of the market value of the tainted immovable property compared to the market value of all assets, and not on the basis of net asset values.
 This interpretation is consistent with SARS's interpretation of paragraph 2(2) and the OECD's interpretation of article 13(4) of the OECD model tax treaty, both of which contain similar wording.
+17

-Immovable property is excluded for the purposes of section 9C(3)(a) if it is held directly or indirectly -
+Certain types of "untainted" immovable property are excluded as immovable property for the purposes of section 9C(3)(a), namely, immovable property held directly or indirectly -

-- by a person that is not a connected person in relation to the taxpayer; or - for a period of at least three years immediately before that receipt or accrual.
+- by a person that is not a connected person in relation to the taxpayer; or - for more than three continuous years immediately before that disposal.